jon-heard/obsidian-inline-scripts-library/tejs_varnotes.md

 obsidianUIMode: preview
 ---

 Setup and manage variables within notes.
-Useful for adding data points (vars) into a note, then reading from and writing to those vars.

 Can be used by other shortcut-files for working with data in notes.

 Uses __tejs_state__ shortcut-file (optional).
 It uses this to save & load the managed varnotes.